This post may contain affiliate links. Please read our disclosure policy.

-Breakfast pizza is a savory breakfast that’s hearty, satisfying, and super easy to make!
-A crescent roll crust is topped with sausage, hash brown potatoes, cheese, and eggs for a delicious breakfast everyone will love.
+This breakfast pizza with crescent rolls is the ultimate easy morning meal!
+A buttery crescent roll crust is layered with sausage, hash browns, eggs, and melty cheese for a hearty, satisfying breakfast everyone will love.

 This breakfast pizza is one of my family favorites when it comes to weekend brunch recipes!
 It’s easy to make and so delicious, especially with the buttery crescent roll crust.
 (If you love easy recipes made with crescent roll dough, be sure to check out my Crescent Roll Breakfast Casserole and Sausage Cream Cheese Crescent Rolls too!)